SaraChicaD/javascript/general/README.md

 ## Ternary statements

 Simple ternary expressions can be handy when we need to conditionally assign a value to a variable when the condition is both true and false.
-However, when we only want to assign the variable when the condition is true, we may be tempted to still use a ternary and return `undefined` for the false case.
+However, when we only want to assign the variable when the condition is true, we may be tempted to still use a ternary and return `undefined, null, ''` for the false case.

 In this case, the preferred approach is to declare the value without assigning it (the default value is `undefined`) and then using an `if` statement to assign to it when the condition is met: